cisnes/BITCORN-Multinode/README.md

 The **Multinode** script is a collection of utilities to manage, setup and update multiple Bitcorn masternodes on 1 VPS.

-Using this multinode script you are able to have around 8 or 9 Bitcorn masternodes running on 1 $5 1GB Ram Vultr VPS Server.
+Using this multinode script you are able to have around 8 or 9 Bitcorn masternodes running on one $5 1GB Ram Vultr VPS Server.

 If you need support, contact Pineapple or MrAnthony in the <a href="https://discord.gg/eJQJeBB">CCTV Discord</a>